 Now, let me start off with a disclaimer… I actually prefer steaks cooked on a grill.
 Like if it was the last steak I ever got to eat, it would be a forward seared ribeye cooked on a charcoal grill.
 But are steaks good cooked on a griddle?
 They definitely can be!

-And there are a few benefits to cooking steaks on a Blackstone griddle:
+And there are a few benefits to cooking steaks on the versatile Blackstone griddle:

 - You can easily control the heat with a turn of the griddle knobs.

-- The large griddle surface allows you to cook sides for your steak at the same time, without dirtying up more dishes.
+- The large griddle surface allows you to cook your favorite sides for griddle steak at the same time, without dirtying up more dishes.

-- Most griddles get super hot – perfect for creating a good seared crust!
+- Most griddles get super hot – perfect for a good sear and the perfect steak crust!

-- You can easily set up hotter and cooler zones to move your steaks off of the heat if needed.
+- You can easily set up hotter and cooler zones and move your steaks to the hot side of the griddle if needed.

-Three Things You MUST DO for the Best Griddle Steaks
+My Top 3 Tips for Cooking the Best Griddle Steaks

-A lot of the decisions about how you’re going to make your Blackstone steak are based on personal preference, but these are my 3 biggest tips for cooking the best griddle steaks:
+A lot of the decisions about how you’re going to make your Blackstone steak are based on personal preference, but these steak cooking tips have always resulted in delicious flat top grill steak for me:

 Tip #1: Pat the steak dry with paper towels before seasoning.